dyan-dy/dyan-dy.github.io/_pages/about.md

 When taking on a project, I focus on establishing a clear understanding of the objectives and motivations, followed by a collaborative development of a structured framework.
 We'll set up proof-of-concept milestones and maintain a steady, interactive approach to achieve our goals, ensuring a smooth and efficient project progression.

-<small><em>*Here is more information in case [you don't know too much about the field](https://aclweb.org/aclwiki/Frequently_asked_questions_about_Computational_Linguistics), [example for why it is crucial to take a language-specific perspective and risk of over-generalization](https://arxiv.org/pdf/1901.06079), and [the collective effort on  protection of dialect/minority/endangered language resources and raising visibility for minority language speakers in social/legal/business/educational/emergency situations](https://www.eldp.net/).</em></small>
+<small><em>*Here is more information in case [you want to know more about the field](https://aclweb.org/aclwiki/Frequently_asked_questions_about_Computational_Linguistics), [example for why it is crucial to take a language-specific perspective and risk of over-generalization](https://arxiv.org/pdf/1901.06079), and [the collective effort on  protection of dialect/minority/endangered language resources and raising visibility for minority language speakers in social/legal/business/educational/emergency situations](https://www.eldp.net/).</em></small>

 Tech4Good
 ======